GabeScott/standard-works-vault/General Conference/2017 October - Three Sisters.md

 “I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you;

-“That ye may be the children of your Father which is in heaven.”
+“That ye may be the children of your Father which is in heaven.”[^4]

 This is the Savior’s way.
 It is the first step in breaking down the barriers that create so much anger, hatred, division, and violence in the world.

 “Yes,” you might say, “I would be willing to love my enemies—if only they were willing to do the same.”

 But that doesn’t really matter, does it?
 We are responsible for our own discipleship, and it has little—if anything—to do with the way others treat us.
-We obviously hope that they will be understanding and charitable in return, but our love for them is independent of their feelings toward us.
+We obviously hope that they will be understanding and charitable in return, but our love for *them* is independent of their feelings toward *us.*

 Perhaps our effort to love our enemies will soften their hearts and influence them for good.
 Perhaps it will not.
 But that does not change our commitment to follow Jesus Christ.